Engineering Precise and Robust Effective Hamiltonians: Examples

 an evolution under $H_\text{QHO}$ can be simulated by implementing

-With universal control over the two qubits, a solution to realize $U(T_\text{seq})$ can be easily found using algorithms such as GRAPE \cite{khaneja2005optimal, borneman2010application} or CRAB \cite{caneva2011chopped,muller2022one}.
+With universal control over the two qubits, a solution to realize $U(T_\text{seq})$ can be easily found using algorithms such as GRAPE \cite{khaneja2005optimal, borneman2010application} or chopped random basis (CRAB) optimal control \cite{caneva2011chopped,muller2022one}.
 We consider a different approach using Hamiltonian engineering that enables the direct control of the scaling of the simulated dynamics with an input parameter.

 \underline{Step 1.
 System and controls.} Assume that the bandwidth of the control system is very large and variations in control and model parameters are negligible.
 In the rotating frame of the qubits, the control and internal Hamiltonians are